ShriAshokan8/MSCCWEBSITE/SECURITY.md

 # Security Policy

-The MSC Competition website is continuously updated.
+The MSC Initiative website is continuously updated.

 ## Reporting a Vulnerability
 If you identify a security vulnerability, please report it responsibly: